 The purpose of the practicum is to focus on the application of principles and to broaden and refine clinical skills to the point of producing competent, productive employees.
-The clinical instructors do not give formal lectures during the practicum as this information was provided in the on campus MLT course work.
+The clinical instructors do not give formal lectures during the practicum as this information was provided in the on campus MLT didactic course work.
 Their focus is to complete your training to achieve entry-level competence.
 The CPTC program faculty will communicate regularly with the clinical sites, via phone or email, and make regular site visits to monitor student progress.

-ADMISSION AND PROGRAM REQUIREMENTS
+MEDICAL LABORATORY TECHNICIAN PROGRAM ADMISSION AND PROGRAM REQUIREMENTS